-- The different network sharing options. - The co-investment approaches and wholesale-only model. - The spectrum needs some harmonization assignment and roll-out obligation. - Regulatory provision for seamless connectivity.
+- The different network sharing options - The co-investment approaches - The spectrum needs harmonization of assignments and reasonable conditions - The spectrum license duration and other administrative ways to support and ease 5G roll out (e.g. permits authorisation)

-It will also be important to both exploit all possible regulatory options and maintain regulatory flexibility to enable innovative automotive propositions.
-In this context, it is anticipated that the CEF programme will offer concrete opportunities to test, in a "green-field" scenario environment, new regulatory approaches supported by the modernised telecom rules.
+The evolution of the cross-border coordination scheme between mobile network operators to enable minimising interruptions of connectivity and eventually seamless handover between networks at country borders It will also be important to both exploit all possible and appropriate regulatory options and maintain regulatory flexibility to enable CAM and further innovative mobility propositions.
+In this context, it is anticipated that the CEF programme will offer concrete opportunities to test, in a "sand box" scenario environment, new regulatory approaches supported by the modernised telecom rules.